Gilibee-goode/SortaClassy/docs/02_data_format_specification.md

 - Identical average studentiality ranks
 - Identical number of students
 - Identical number of assistance package students
+- Optimal school origin distribution based on adaptive rules:
+  - Large schools (>40 students): Present in at least 80% of classes
+  - Medium schools (20-40 students): Present in at least 60% of classes
+  - Small schools (<20 students): Present in at least 40% of classes
+  - No single school dominates any class (max 60% from one school)

 ### Final Summary Score
 The summary score combines all three layers using weighted averaging to produce a single overall score reflecting the quality of the entire student placement system.